 Deano started as a challenge to myself to try something new after age 40.

-My business is not a hobby, it fits my life/work balance needs at this stage of my working life, and it supports my son and I financially.
+My business is now my full time career, it fits my life/work balance needs at this stage of my working life, and it supports my son and I financially.